 “Local tips on the best places to watch the fireworks and celebrate America’s Birthday”

 Old Town Trolley of Savannah will be open on the 4th of July operating a regular schedule of tours.
 We hope you take advantage of our top-rated sightseeing tour to see the best attractions and enjoy all the Independence Day decorations in Savannah.
 Our trolley can take you to almost every 4th of July Celebration around the city allowing you to hop on and off to enjoy the best of the best.

 *Bring out of town guests for a great trolley tour and get your ticket for free.
 Savannah Residents Receive Free Admission for Old Town Trolley Savannah with a full paying adult guest.
 Sign up for our Hometown Pass program today.

-Visit the American Prohibition Museum this 4th of July weekend.
+Visit the American Prohibition Museum this 4th of July.
 Featuring 21st century technology and immersive displays, the museum takes guests on a journey through the past to the early 1900s when anti-alcohol rallies swept the nation and America’s struggle with alcohol was brought to light.

-This 4th of July weekend, slip into our Speakeasy to enjoy authentic craft cocktails.
+This 4th of July, slip into our Speakeasy to enjoy authentic craft cocktails.
 Zagat rated Congress Street Up Speakeasy “One Of The Hottest Bars In Savannah.”

 Here are some local tips on the best places to celebrate

 One of the most popular destinations in Savannah is River Street.
 On July 4th, celebrate Independence Day with live entertainment, games, contests and food.
 The fireworks show will commence at 9pm and it promises to be one of the best in Savannah.
 This is Trolley Stop #10.